Manuel Villa

-Manuel Villa Campos (born March 24, 1889 - death date unknown) was a Cuban baseball second baseman and outfielder in the Cuban League and the Negro leagues.
+Manuel Villa Campos (born March 24, 1889 - death date unknown) was a Cuban baseball second baseman, left fielder and right fielder in the Cuban League and the Negro leagues.
 He played from 1907 to 1922 with several ballclubs, including Almendares, Matanzas, Club Fé, Carmelita, the Habana club, the All Cubans, and the Cuban Stars (West).
 He was elected to the Cuban Baseball Hall of Fame in 1949.